It’s been a while since Apple made choosing an iPad easy.

 For most people, that’s a no-brainer.
 The 9.7-inch iPad Pro’s got portability and processing prowess in its favor, plus the added benefit of compatibility with future 12.9-inch iPad Pro accessories.
 And it’s only marginally more expensive than the iPad Air 2 — $600 versus $400.

-If you’re compelled to pick up the latest-and-greatest Apple device and don’t mind putting down a few more Benjamins for the priviledge, the iPad Pro’s your best bet.
+If you’re compelled to pick up the latest-and-greatest Apple device and don’t mind putting down a few more Benjamins for the privilege, the iPad Pro’s your best bet.
 Read our full review

 Buy one now from:

 There is, as we said in the beginning, no perfect iPad.
-The iPad Air 2 lacks the Pro’s decked-out audio and speedy processor; the iPad Mini 4 trades real estate for a bump in hardware; and the 12-inch iPad Pro is a bit on the large side.
+The iPad lacks the Pro’s decked-out audio and top-of-the-line processor; the iPad Mini 4 is the only compact choice; and the 12-inch iPad Pro is a bit on the large side.
 But there are iPads more appropriate for some users than others.
 Want a cheap, relatively uncompromising iPad?
-The Mini 2‘s just fine.
+The standard 9.7-inch iPad’s just fine.
 Want a top-of-the-line tablet you can fit in your briefcase?
 Opt for the 9.7-inch iPad Pro.

 Then buy your iPad and enjoy the hell out of it.

 This article was originally published on June 30 and updated on March 23 by Simon Hill to include recent lineup changes.